Off-nuclear tidal disruption events

 Orbital decay of hot Jupiters

-The orbits of many of the hot Jupiters are expected to be slowly shrinking owing to tidal interactions between the planet and its host star.
-A hot Jupiter completes one orbit around its host star in ~ 1 day, whereas the star spins on its axis on a timescale of a few tens of days.
-Consequently, the bulge lags slightly behind the orbiting planet tugging back on it, sapping angular momentum from the orbit and transferring it to the stellar spin.
+The orbits of many hot Jupiters are expected to shrink slowly due to tidal interactions between the planet and its host star.
+A hot Jupiter completes one orbit around its host star in ~1 day, whereas the star spins on its axis on a timescale of several tens of days.
+Consequently, the tidal bulge lags slightly behind the orbiting planet, tugging back on it, sapping angular momentum from the orbit, and transferring it to the stellar spin.
 Below is an illustration of the lagging tidal bulge.
-Similar tidal effects are the reason why the moon is slowly inching away from the earth.
-In the earth-moon system, the direction of transfer of angular momentum is from the earth’s spin to the moon’s orbit, owing to the fact the moon’s orbital frequency is much smaller than the earth’s spin frequency.

-The tidal bulge raised on the star by the planet has to travel around the star, encountering resistance from the stellar layers.
 The efficiency with which the tidal bulge dissipates orbital energy as heat is characterized by the tidal quality factor Q*.
-It has proven difficult to calculate the tidal quality factor from first principles, with predicted values spanning several orders of magnitude from 105-109.
+It has proven difficult to calculate Q* from first principles, with predicted values spanning several orders of magnitude (105–109).

-My work as an undergrad at MIT led to the first direct detection of the decaying orbit of the hot Jupiter WASP-12b.
-By measuring mid-transit times of this planet and combining them with historical mid-transit times spanning over a decade, my team and I were able to show that this planet is slowly spiraling inward at a rate of ~30 ms/year.
-Initially, we were unsure whether the apparent decrease in orbital period was due to tidal effects or whether we had witnessed a portion of an apsidally precessing orbit.
-A couple more years of monitoring has now unequivocally confirmed that WASP-12b is on a collision course with its host star and is expected to merge with its host star in ~ 3 Myr.
+My undergraduate work at MIT led to the first direct detection of the decaying orbit of the hot Jupiter WASP-12b.
+By measuring mid-transit times of this planet and combining them with historical data spanning over a decade, my team and I showed that this planet is slowly spiraling inward at a rate of ~30 ms per year.
+Initially, we were unsure whether the apparent decrease in orbital period was due to tidal effects or a segment of an apsidally precessing orbit.
+Continued monitoring has now unequivocally confirmed that WASP-12b is on a collision course with its host star and will merge with it in roughly 3 Myr.

 The goal now is to understand what factors affect the rate of tidal orbital decay.
-What is so special about WASP-12b that it is undergoing orbital decay but other similar hot Jupiters are not?
+What is so special about WASP-12b that it is decaying while other similar hot Jupiters are not?

 Relevant Publications